Dr Sarah Drew

 Research interests

-Sarah is a Research Fellow based in the Musculoskeletal Research Unit.
-She is a social researcher by background who uses qualitative research methods in applied health research.
-Research interests include service delivery, treatment seeking behaviour, patient experiences of musculoskeletal conditions and using theoretical frameworks to understand the implementation of complex interventions.
-She has experience of these both within the NHS and in sub-Saharan Africa.
-Her work is focused around musculoskeletal research and the menopause.
+Sarah is a Research Fellow based in Bristol Medical School and Social Science Lead in the newly funded NIHR Global Health and Ageing Research Unit.
+She is a sociologist by background who uses qualitative research methods in applied health research.
+Research interests include service delivery, treatment seeking behaviour, patient experiences of long term conditions.
+She has a particular interest in using theoretical frameworks to design and evaluate complex interventions.
+She has experience of these both within the NHS and in Southern Africa.

-She is currently working on several qualitative and interdisciplinary projects.
-These include a project to understand and characterise care pathways for vertebral fracture diagnosis, funded by the National Institute of Health Research, and a mixed methods study to identify sources of unwarranted variation in the quality of hip fracture care and develop a toolkit to improve service delivery, funded by Versus Arthritis (the REDUCE study).
-She also provides methodological support for the ethnographic component of mixed methods study to understand and characterise fracture care in sub-Saharan Africa (FRACTURES-E3), funded by the Wellcome Trust.
+Sarah has leadership and oversight of the qualitative component of several international studies.
+This includes Co-Lead for the ethnographic component of mixed methods study to understand and characterise fracture care in sub-Saharan Africa (FRACTURES-E3), funded by the Wellcome Trust.
 This is a collaboration with researchers across South Africa, The Gambia and Zimbabwe.
-She also led a project to co-produce contextually relevant information resources on the menopause for women in Zimbabwe and South Africa, in collaboration with clinical stakeholders and non-governmental organisations.
-Resources have been translated into several Africa languages and endorsed by the Ministry of Health Zimbabwe and South African Menopause Society (SAMS).
+She is also Ethnography Lead on the newly funded NIHR Global Health Group on Musculoskeletal Injuries being carried out across Tanzania, Malawi and South Africa, led by the University of Oxford.
+Recently, she also led a project as Principal Investigator to co-produce contextually relevant information resources on the menopause for women in Zimbabwe and South Africa, in collaboration with clinical stakeholders and non-governmental organisations.
+Resources have been translated into several Africa languages and endorsed by the Ministry of Health and Child Care in Zimbabwe and the South African Menopause Society (SAMS).
+She currently supervises two PhD students: 1) Perceptions of ageing in South Africa, University of KwaZulu-Natal and 2) Co-developing an intervention for healthcare professionals to support menopausal women in Zimbabwe, University of Bristol.

 Methodological expertise includes ethnography, semi-structured interviews, focus groups and case studies.
 Qualitative analysis techniques are thematic analysis, framework approach, grounded theory and abductive analyses.
 She also has experience in using established techniques to conduct systematic syntheses of existing qualitative research.